 Why Nio Shares Are Falling

-Shares of Chinese companies, including Nio Inc - ADR (NYSE: NIO) are trading lower amid continued regulatory concerns following proposed oversight of the gaming sector in Macau.
-Regulatory actions in the education and tech space have pressured Chinese stocks this year.
+Shares of several Chinese companies, including Nio Inc - ADR (NYSE: NIO), are trading lower as investors weigh the possible default of major China-based real estate company Evergrande Group.

-Nio is trading lower by 15.2% over the past six months and 30.8% on a year-to-date basis amid ongoing regulatory concerns.
+Nio is trading lower by 7.7% over the past five sessions as stocks also pull back amid August strength.

 Nio operates in China's premium electric vehicle market.
-Nio designs and jointly manufactures, and sells smart and connected premium electric vehicles, driving innovations in next-generation technologies in connectivity, autonomous driving and artificial intelligence.
+The company designs and jointly manufactures, and sells smart and connected premium electric vehicles, driving innovations in next-generation technologies in connectivity, autonomous driving and artificial intelligence.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.